By Chef Brittanny Anderson

 SHOP | Little House Green Grocery

-The owner Jess moved down from Brooklyn to open this market about two years ago.
-It’s just beautiful and they sell gorgeous things.
-They have a great selection of produce and locally-made items and food.
+The owner, Jess, moved down to Richmond from Brooklyn to open this market.
+It’s beautiful and they sell gorgeous things.
+They have a great selection of locally-made items, produce and food.
 You can buy a huge selection of wet jars, little tote bags, and all kinds of nifty stuff.

 1227 Bellevue Avenue, Richmond, VA 23227 | T: 804.262.7474 | littlehousegreengrocery.com